Timm49/similar-content-laravel/README.md

 }
 ```

+## How similarity is calculated

+This package uses cosine similarity to compare content embeddings.
+After generating an embedding (a high-dimensional vector) for each model, it calculates the similarity between two records by measuring the cosine of the angle between their vectors.

+- A cosine similarity of 1 means the embeddings are identical (perfect match)
+- A score of 0 means they are completely unrelated (orthogonal vectors)
+- The result is a value between 0 and 1, where higher values indicate stronger similarity

+All similarity comparisons are done in PHP by loading and comparing vectors in memory.

 ## ⚠️ Database & Performance Notes

 This package **does not require a vector database** such as `pgvector`, `Pinecone`, or `Weaviate`.
 Instead, it stores embeddings in a regular database table (compatible with MySQL, PostgreSQL, etc.) and performs similarity comparisons in PHP.